 Maybe that’s why Reagan was so beloved by the silent majority.
 Not because of his policies or personal charm per se, but because he did it.
 He became the first president since Eisenhower to ride out two full terms and make America feel normal again.

-For the superstitious, there’s also Tecumseh’s curse.
+For the supernaturally inclined, there’s also Tecumseh’s curse.
 Beginning in 1840, every U.S. President elected in a “0” year (1840, 1860, 1880, 1900, 1920, 1940, 1960) died in office.
 To date, these are the only seven presidents to have died while serving, and in four cases it was by an assassin’s bullet.
 As the president elected in 1980, Reagan was next in line for the curse.
 But despite getting shot in the chest and being older than any other U.S. President to take office, he became the first to beat it.

 * * *

 Ronald Reagan, the oldest elected president, offers a contrast to John Kennedy, the youngest elected president.
-Kennedy was the James Dean of presidents.
+Kennedy was the James Dean of Commanders-in-Chief.
 He died young, good-looking, and far too soon.
 And the tragic death of his brother, Bobby, less than five years later, only twisted the knife in further.

 If you tried to pitch this as a movie script, it would test the bounds of credulity.
 And yet, it was no movie.
+It was the 1960s.